Faculty Job Opportunities

 The USC Viterbi School of Engineering is committed to increasing the diversity of its faculty and welcomes applications from women, underrepresented groups, veterans, and individuals with disabilities.
 The Viterbi school was recently awarded the ASEE President’s Award for its continuing efforts to “change the conversation” about engineering and to develop nationally a robust and diverse engineering pipeline.

-The Information Technology Program (http://itp.usc.edu) in the USC Viterbi School of Engineering (http://viterbi.usc.edu) seeks outstanding candidates for teaching faculty positions.
-These are full-time, non-tenured, benefits-eligible faculty positions.
+The Information Technology Program (http://itp.usc.edu) in the USC Viterbi School of Engineering (http://viterbi.usc.edu) seeks outstanding candidates for both full time and part time teaching positions.

 These are teaching positions; all candidates are expected to have a strong commitment to teaching.
 Lecturers spend 80% of their time on teaching and teaching-related duties with the remaining 20% engaging in service to students, the program, and the university.
 While we seek applications at the level of Lecturer, qualified candidates with substantial teaching experience or relevant background may also be considered for a commensurate higher-ranked position.